 3. Matching policy

-Businesses generally follow this policy when they want their working capital to be less; thereby utilizing the money elsewhere.
+Businesses generally follow this policy when they want their working capital to be less; thereby utilizing or investing the money elsewhere.

-A sound working capital financing policy enables a firm to select the optimum working capital loan, when needed.
+A sound working capital financing policy enables a firm to select a working capital loan as per its needs.